jeremyheiler/lime/README.md

 # Lime

 Lime is a mail library for Clojure.
-The goal is to provide both the high level functionality and the low level building blocks for the mail-related protocols.
+The goal is to make it simple to incorporate mail into your programs.
+Lime provides the high level functionality you need to accomplish basic mail-related tasks.
+However, Lime also provides the low-level building blocks for composing high level functionality in terms of the underlying protocols.
+It allows you to use the protocols at whatever level you need them.

 Currently, work is going on to fully implement the Mail User Agent aspect (or client-side) of SMTP.

 ## Motivation